fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Doosan.rst

 * Parallel IO operations
    - I/O operations are managed independently of trajectory execution
+   - Users can trigger them e.g. with the asynchronous move instructions for individual segments.

 * Online (real-time) trajectory modifications
    - Supports compliant trajectory execution, in which preference is given to